mntlra/DEXTER/README.md

 # DEXTER
 This repository contains the source code of DEXTER, a system to automatically extract Gene-Disease Associations from biomedical abstracts.
-The work was original presented in the paper by Gupta et al. [*'DEXTER: Disease-Expression Relation Extraction from Text'*](https://pubmed.ncbi.nlm.nih.gov/29860481/).
+The work was originally presented in the paper by Gupta et al. [*'DEXTER: Disease-Expression Relation Extraction from Text'*](https://pubmed.ncbi.nlm.nih.gov/29860481/).
 This repository contains a reproduced version of the system described in the above mentioned paper.

 **Contents**